joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 This is also where continuous batching earns its keep.
 Single-stream decode is mostly waiting on memory: you read an entire weight matrix to process one row.
-With a full batch you read the same weights once and amortise them across every row in it.
+With a full ubatch you read the same weights once and amortise them across every row in it.
 That is the throughput story, and it is a direct consequence of the sharing.